decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Outputs:

-- A, a valid point in the G1 subgroup.
+- A, a valid point in the G1 subgroup which is not equal to the identity point.
 - e, a non-negative integer representing a valid scalar value with the range of 0 < e < q.
 - s, a non-negative integer representing a valid scalar value with the range of 0 < e < q.